Joseph O'Doherty: Education

+He was educated at St Columb's College grammar school in Derry, and later studied at St Patrick's College, Dublin, where he qualified as a primary school teacher in 1912.

-When he qualified as a teacher, Ireland was in the middle of the renewed expectations of Home Rule and the opposing activities of Sir Edward Carson, the leader of the Irish Unionist Alliance and of the Ulster Unionist Party.
-The young Joseph became well-soaked in revolutionary literature – partly through his interest in education which led him to read the articles and poetry of Pádraic Pearse – and he became a subscriber to the Indian revolutionary newspaper Bande Mataram.
+When he qualified as a teacher, Ireland was in the middle of the renewed expectations of Home Rule and the Home Rule crisis posed by opposition from Irish Unionists.
+The Joseph became well-soaked in revolutionary literature – partly through his interest in education which led him to read the articles and poetry of Patrick Pearse – and he became a subscriber to the Indian revolutionary newspaper Bande Mataram.

-By 1913/14, he was completely disillusioned with the Irish Parliamentary Party of John Redmond.
+By 1913/1914, he was disillusioned with the Irish Parliamentary Party of John Redmond.
 With his teacher-training completed, O'Doherty taught for six months.
 He loved teaching and wanted to continue in this field, but was soon reluctantly persuaded by his elder brother Séamus O'Doherty to join the republican movement.
-He then joined the firm of Lawlor Ltd., of Ormonde Quay, Dublin, one of whose directors was Cathal Brugha, who subsequently became the first chairman and President of Dáil Éireann and the first Chief of Staff of the Irish Republican Army (the Old IRA).
+He then joined the firm of Lawlor Ltd., of Ormonde Quay, Dublin, one of whose directors was Cathal Brugha, who subsequently became the first chairman and President of Dáil Éireann and the first Chief of Staff of the Irish Republican Army.

-He later studied at Trinity College Dublin and was enrolled at King's Inns where he qualified as a Barrister-at-Law.
+He later studied at Trinity College Dublin and was enrolled at King's Inns where he qualified as a barrister.